10 Best Tide Pools in San Diego Plus Tips for a Safe & Fun Visit

 We’ve participated in organized beach clean-ups here because trash and microtrash tends to wash up onto this beach.
 If you see any, please pick it up if it’s safe to do so.
 Litter is harmful to sea life.

-Additionally, the area is rarely crowded because of its somewhat secluded location, creating a much more tranquil environment for exploration.
+Additionally, the area is rarely crowded due to its somewhat secluded location, which creates a much more tranquil environment for exploration.
 The ocean sunset views are incredible here, so if you’re going later in the day, be sure to stick around for a burst of color and an excellent photo op.
-You need to be very, very careful if you’re taking kids to his hidden gem because the rocks are slippery, and it’s easy to fall.
+You need to be very, very careful if you’re taking kids to this hidden gem because the rocks are slippery, and it’s easy to fall.

-What you’ll see: Hermit crabs, sea anemones, brittle stars, sea urchins, and occasionally lobsters.
+What you’ll see: You can see sea creatures like hermit crabs, sea anemones, brittle stars, sea urchins, and occasionally lobsters.

 7. Shell Beach Tide Pools, La Jolla

-This little La Jolla beach is an excellent option for checking out tide pools.
-On a good day, you’ll be able to see some pretty shells and colorful wildlife; however, the key here is to come at very low tide.
+This little La Jolla beach is an excellent place to check out beautiful tide pools.
+On a good day, you’ll be able to see some pretty shells and colorful wildlife.
+However, the key here is to come at very low tide.

 A fun aspect of the tide pools here is Seal Rock Reserve, a rocky island just offshore that is protected and reserved for the La Jolla seals and sea lions.
 Keep an eye out for them, as they’re often swimming around or sunning themselves on the rock.
-If you want to make a day of it, pack a picnic lunch and enjoy it underneath the shade of the green hut just above Shell Beach (called a belvedere), this hut dates back many years and is a great spot to watch the waves.
+If you want to make a day of it, pack a picnic lunch and enjoy it under the shade of the green hut just above Shell Beach (a belvedere).
+This hut dates back many years and is a great spot to watch the waves.

 8. Dike Rock, La Jolla Shores Beach

 For an in-depth experience at La Jolla tide pools, sign up for a Tidepooling Adventure Tour by Birch Aquarium (highly recommend).
-Their trained naturalists will be able to point out all kinds of wildlife and answer any questions you have.
+Their trained naturalists will be able to point out various wildlife and answer any questions you have.
 We have taken this tour at the Dike Rock tide pools, and it’s great outdoor fun for the whole family.

 How to get there: Start at La Jolla Shores Beach (8200 Camino Del Oro, La Jolla, CA 92037) and walk north along the shoreline.
 Pass Scripps Pier, then pass another rocky area until you reach the dike, which juts out slightly.